kidGodzilla/load-dependencies/README.md

 You can rename this file to whatever you like.

 URLs or paths should either be absolute, or relative to the path of your webpage, not the script loader itself.

+## Pull Requests

+If you have a commonly-used library you think should be included, feel free to submit a pull-request.